awssat/laravel-kabsa/README.md

-Laravel Kabsa is a simple array trait for your Eloquent model just like https://github.com/calebporzio/sushi without sqlite it's proof of concept so please don't use it in production
+Laravel Kabsa is a simple array trait for your Eloquent model just like https://github.com/calebporzio/sushi without sqlite

 ## Install